Large Guild, Riga: History

-Large Guild was Riga merchant organization.
-Its roots begin with Holy Spirit guild in the 13th century as Riga's first new established brotherhood.
-The Guild accepted traders and craftsmen, except for weavers and sauna operators.
+The Large Guild itself was Riga-based fraternal merchant organization.
+Its roots begin with Holy Spirit Guild in the 13th century as Riga's first new established fraternal brotherhood.
+The Guild accepted traders and craftsmen, except for weavers and sauna operators, into its ranks.
 Later the Holy Spirit guild was split in two parts.
-According to historical sources, the two parts were named for the two rooms: the Minster and Zoste Rooms.
+According to historical sources, the two parts were named for the two rooms: the Münster (Minsteres) and Soest (Zostes) Rooms.
 The two room names were brought from Germany by German traders.

-Later on, the two guild organizations were split by economic and social interests: the Large Guild brought together German traders and the Small Guild brought together German craftsmen.
-In 1353, in the Minster Room, traders were recognized by statute, and that it is treated as the year of Large Guild establishment.
+Later on, the two guild organizations were split by economic and social interests: the Large Guild brought together Baltic German traders and the Small Guild brought together Baltic German craftsmen.
+In 1353, in the Münster Room, traders were recognized by statute - this is now considered as the year of the establishment of the Large Guild.
+Both guilds began also accepting Latvians in their ranks by the 20th century.

-The current look of the Large Guild was made by architects Karl Beine and Heinrich Scheel between 1853 and 1859.
-Large Guild was rebuilt in the Tudor gothic style.
-The concert hall in the Guild was made after 1963 because of a fire.
+The current look of the Large Guild building was designed by architects Karl Beine and Heinrich Scheel between 1853 and 1859.
+It was rebuilt in the Tudor gothic style.
+In 1936, the guild began merging with the newly-founded Latvian Chamber of Commerce, and in 1939, the fraternal merchant organization was finally dissolved due to the exodus of the Baltic German community.

-In 1965, the Guild was reconstructed by architect Modris Ģelzis and the interior was customized for concert hall needs.
+During the Soviet occupation of Latvia, the Great Hall was managed by the Concert Hall of the State Philharmonic of the Latvian SSR.
+The concert hall in the Guild had to be renovated after 1963 because of damage due to a fire in the upper floors.
+In 1965, the Guild was renovated by architect Modris Ģelzis and the interior was customized for concert hall needs.

+A major renovation project was announced in 2020 by its owner, the state-owned SJSC State Real Estate (VNĪ).
+After the first stage of planning was completed in 2023, the second stage - construction works - began in July 2024.
+The project is expected to be completed by the end of 2026.

-The Large Guild currently houses the Latvian National Symphony Orchestra.
-Its rooms are also suitable for a wide range of cultural events and conferences.
+The Large Guild is the official home of the Latvian National Symphony Orchestra, however, due to the ongoing renovation works, the orchestra has been temporarily relocated to the Riga Congress Hall since mid-2024.
+The rooms of the Guild are also suitable for a wide range of cultural events and conferences.
+The plans include rebuilding the stage of the Grand Room, spectator seating and the ceiling framework, as well as improving accessibility in the building.